Identifying Bottlenecks in Team Processes: A Manager's Guide

 Strategic Improvements

-3. Open Feedback Channels: Create safe ways for team members to point out process problems without fear of being labeled complainers.
+3. Open Feedback Channels: Create safe ways for team members to point out process problems.

 Success Story: Real-World Impact